Grinseteddy/Example-Task-Management/Exercise 2/README.md

-# Exercise 2 - Create A Consumer-Driven API for The Document Management Component
+# Exercise 2 - Create a Consumer-Driven API for the Document Management Component

 ### 1. Create an OpenAPI file called "DocumentManagement.yaml"
 - Select OpenAPI